 fbpx

-Leading for Racial Equity Certificate: Transformation and Policy Tools
+Leading for Racial Equity Certificate: Intensive Exploration and Practical Application

 Summary

-This certificate is three days, offered in a highly participatory live-online format.
+To earn this certificate, participants must attend all three days.
+The classes are offered in a highly participatory live-online format.

 Overview